DandyLyons/notes/content/Library/The Bible (WEB)/43 - John/John-12.md

 But he said this, signifying by what kind of death he should die.

 ###### v34
 The multitude answered him, "We have heard out of the law that the Christ remains forever.
 How do you say, 'The Son of Man must be lifted up?'
-Who is this Son of Man?"
+Who is this [[Son of Man]]?"

 ###### v35
 Jesus therefore said to them, "Yet a little while the light is with you.
 Walk while you have the light, that darkness doesn't overtake you.
 He who walks in the darkness doesn't know where he is going.